lilly9928/lilly9928/README.md

 - 👏 Hello, I’m Jieun Kim
-- 🌟 I’m interesting in Image processing, Deep Learning, Computer Vison, NLP.
+- 🌟 I’m interesting in Computer Vision, Mulitmodal, Neural Symbolic Approach.
 - 🌟 Also I like to develop application and web :-)

 - 😊 I can use JS, Python, Pytorch, Tenserflow ,C#,C++ , C , Kotlin .. etc